 Want to build an audience, increase engagement, and improve your odds of being verified?
 Post more.

 Inactive accounts are not the mark of public interest, nor do they effectively gain followers.
-By consistently publishing quality content, you’ll signal your account’s value to current followers, new audiences, and Twitter itself.
+By consistently publishing high quality content, you’ll signal your account’s value to current followers, new audiences, and Twitter itself.